 - Product management is the intersection between development, marketing, and sales.
-I have experience in talking to customers (including resellers) to find out what they're using the products for and what issues they face, and then working with the development team to find solutions.
+I have experience in talking to customers (including resellers and consultants) to find out what they're using the products for and what issues they face, and then working with the development team to find solutions.
 I've written product brochures and given talks, both technical and sales, to technical audiences and strategic customers.
 I've also been on support visits to strategic customers and assisted in pre-sales visits.
 I've combined product and project management on agile teams, turning the vision of executives into reality.

 - I'm probably best known for my work in standards.
 I have been chair, editor, and member of technical committees for several years, chiefly in OASIS and World Wide Web Consortium, where I was an elected member to the W3C Advisory Board, amongst other committees.
 I have seen committees that are successful and several that aren't, and understand what talents committee members need to have to be persuasive within the committee.

 - I chaired the largest annual XML conference from 2001 to 2005, and watched the conference grow.
 During my tenure as chair it was the conference of choice for many XML practitioners, often the only one they went to each year.
 I helped organize Vancouver's Blogging and Social Media Conference from 2005 - 2012 and for much of that time was the President of the related Conference Society.
 I am Course Director of the XML Summer School, working with the Faculty Board to ensure the right speakers are teaching the right classes to meet the needs of the delegates, as well as chairing and teaching myself.